 5. Income varies by brokerage type

-Another variable that can influence the average real estate agent’s salary is brokerage type.
+Another variable that can influence the average real estate agent’s salary is what brokerage you choose to work for.
 For example, an average real estate agent working at a national franchise can expect to pull in an average of $82,535 annually.
 On the other hand, real estate agents who report being self-employed earn an average of $106,280 per year.
-So when you ask, “how much does the average real estate agent make?” the answer can be wildly different depending on the brokerage type or employment status.
+Earnings can be wildly different depending on the brokerage type or employment status.

 How can a real estate agent rise above the average income?

-Your earnings don’t have to be defined by what’s “average” for your niche, experience level or the amount of time you put in to your job.
+Your earnings don’t have to be defined by what’s “average” for your niche, experience level, or the amount of time you put in to your job.
 There are always ways to beat the odds and rise above the median level of earnings.
-We’ve found that agents who are earning more typically excel at managing their marketing dollars, finding quality leads, winning real estate listings and staying updated on best practices.
-To help you earn more, we’ve put together a blog post that gets into each of those topics so you can maximize your potential.
+We’ve found that agents who are earning more typically excel at managing their marketing dollars, finding quality leads, winning real estate listings, and staying updated on best practices.